mark-torres10/personal_website/_posts/2023-11-28-working-with-bluesky.markdown

 ### Getting started with feed generators

 The Bluesky team has provided an example [Github repo](https://github.com/bluesky-social/feed-generator) for working with their feed generators (my language of choice is Python, and there is a convenient Python version [here](https://github.com/MarshalX/bluesky-feed-generator)).

+From the Bluesky docs, here are the steps for how a user can get a custom feed:

+1. The PDS of the user (the user's "personal server") sends a request to the URI of the feed.
+2. The PDS resolves the URI and finds the DID ([decentralized identifiers](https://www.w3.org/TR/did-core/)) for the feed generator.
+3. The PDS sends a `getFeedSkeleton` request to an endpoint defined for that feed generator.
+4. The feed generator returns a skeleton of the feed to the user's PDS.
+5. The PDS hydrates the feed (user info, post contents, aggregates, etc.).
+6. The PDS returns the hydrated feed to the user.

+As per the docs, to the end user this should feel like visiting a page in the app, but programatically the steps above are how custom feeds are given to the user.

 ## Using feed generators to study algorithm influence on social media engagement online